FELRec: Efficient Handling of Item Cold-Start With Dynamic Representation Learning in Recommender Systems: FELRec

 \subsection{Model training}

-We train both variants of \texttt{FELRec} using stochastic gradient descent (SGD) with cosine learning rate schedule \citep{loshchilov2016sgdr}, without restarts, over $100$ epochs, with a warm-up period of $10$ epochs.
+We train both variants of \texttt{FELRec} using stochastic gradient descent (SGD) with cosine learning rate schedule \cite{loshchilov2016sgdr}, without restarts, over $100$ epochs, with a warm-up period of $10$ epochs.
 The base learning rate is $0.01$, the momentum parameter is $0.9$ and the batch size is $1024$.
 We use no weight decay.
 The temperature hyperparameter in \texttt{FELRec-Q} is $0.07$ and the queue size is $8192$.
 The input sequences consist of up to $64$ of the most recent items or users.

-We never shuffle the dataset.
+A distinctive aspect of our training methodology involves the cache management.
+At the onset of each epoch, the cache is emptied.
+This intentional clearing of the cache is a strategic measure designed to force the model to consistently learn from scratch in computing new representations, rather than merely refining existing ones.
+Moreover, in alignment with the operational logic of online systems, the dataset is not shuffled.
 Instead, like in an online system, we follow the order of user-item interactions, which is given by the timestamps.
 This way, we avoid introducing information about the future while computing new vector representations of users and items.